Clearing Up Some Misunderstandings about the Pre-Trib Rapture

 Some have claimed that 1 Cor 15:50 is not referring to the Rapture because the word for Rapture in the Greek (Harpazo) is not found in this verse.
 However, the “mystery” being referred to in 1 Cor 15:50 is the Rapture because it was never taught to the Jews.
 Even Christ never mentioned it to his Disciples because they didn’t even believe that he had to be crucified.
 The "Church" was never mentioned either, for the same reason.

 If Israel had accepted Christ as their Messiah then the Jews would have gone right into their earthly Kingdom promised to the Jewish Fathers.
-However, when they rejected and crucified their own Messiah, then Christ sent the Gospel to the Gentiles through Paul.
+However, when Israel rejected and crucified their own Messiah, then Christ sent the Gospel to the Gentiles through Paul.
 Paul is the only one who teaches on the Mystery (Rapture).

 The Resurrection of the Saints